Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 not a proof of Xahau finality.
 XPOP carries the reverse-chain proof material and drives the matching callback after target finality.

+Export and RNG should make progress largely in parallel.
+The implementation at `bac9e1df65` overlaps share collection with RNG, but `extensionsTick()` runs Export's alignment gate only after RNG's early-return waits.
+That ordering is under review; it is not an established requirement (local follow-up:
+`.ai-docs/issues/open/medium-export-rng-gate-overlap.md`).
+An export-side
-Export sig convergence runs in parallel with RNG.
-An export-side convergence failure must not change RNG semantics; an RNG fallback must not make export unsafe.
+convergence failure must not change RNG semantics; an RNG fallback must not make export unsafe.
 Each feature has its own gate and fallback.

 Accept-time cleanup must preserve Export state through `onPreBuild` whenever `featureExport` is enabled so the signature witness pseudo can be injected.